Winslow Homer's Mystery Woman

 has not survived".
 (No clover-themed work by Homer has ever been recorded or noted in either

 the de Kay or Gilder family circle.)

-his rival, was given to and received by Mr. and Mrs. Richard W.
+an acceptably symbolic acquiescence to his rival, and was given to and received by Mr. and

 possessing the accepted criteria of portraiture and then further disdaining that Homer did not